runningdeveloper/trails-data/CONTRIBUTING.md

 ## Format of the trail document

-Using Markdown take a look at this [cheatsheet](https://www.markdownguide.org/cheat-sheet/) for help.
+Using Markdown take a look at this [cheat sheet](https://www.markdownguide.org/cheat-sheet/) for help.
-We also need some frontmatter for use if we ever make this a website.
+We also need some front matter for use if we ever make this a website.
 This is extra information added to the top of the file.

 We want the following details at least: